 Can anyone give me any suggestions?

-#1 Updated by Berk Hess about 10 years ago
+#1 Updated by Berk Hess over 10 years ago

 Isn't your time-step simply too large?

 Use seem to be using LJ particles with the LJ parameters